wp-plugins/carousel-horizontal-posts-content-slider/readme.txt

 == Description ==

-Carousel horizontal posts content slider displays your blog's or web site's recent posts either with excerpt or thumbnail image of first image of the post using slider.
+Carousel horizontal posts content slider displays your blog's or web site's recent posts either with excerpt or featured images of the post using slider.
 You can customise the slider in many ways category, posts order, Display content length, no of posts to display & more).

 (Please, click [__here__](http://www.backraw.com) to check the premium version for more features such as multiple sliders for different categories, Responsive Design etc.)